-Responsive actions for an employee who has engaged in harassment, discrimination, and/or retaliation could include, but are not limited to:
+Responsive actions for an employee who has engaged in harassment, discrimination, and/or retaliation may include, but are not limited to:

 - Warning Verbal or Written

 - Performance Improvement/Management Process

-- o Required Counseling
+- Required Counseling

-- o Required Training or Education
+- Required Training or Education

 - Mediation

 - Probation

 - Loss of Annual Pay Increase

-- o Loss of Oversight or Supervisory Responsibility
+- Loss of Oversight or Supervisory Responsibility

 - Demotion

-- o Suspension with pay
+- Suspension with pay

-- o Suspension without pay
+- Suspension without pay

 - Termination

-- o Other Actions: In addition to or in place of the above sanctions, the University may assign any other sanctions as deemed appropriate.
+- Other Actions: In addition to or in place of the above sanctions, the University may

+- assign any other sanctions as deemed appropriate given the nature of the policy violation.

-In cases where the Respondent is a University employee and the Investigator determines a policy violation occurred, a summary of findings will be provided to the AVP for Human Resources (or designee) and the Respondent's hiring authority, who will together, in consultation with the Decision-maker, determine whether disciplinary action is warranted.
+In cases where the respondent is a University employee and the decision-maker determines a policy violation occurred, a summary of findings will be provided to the Chief Human Resource Officer (or designee) and the respondent's hiring authority, who will together, in consultation with the decision-maker, determine whether disciplinary action is warranted.

 If disciplinary action is proposed, Human Resources will assist the hiring authority in initiating the applicable disciplinary process.
-Disciplinary and appeal processes for University employees are addressed in the following policies:
+Disciplinary and appeal processes for certain University employees are addressed in the following policies:

 - a.
 Classified employees Boise State Policy 7430, Classified Employee Disciplinary Action - b.
-4.4.19 Notification to Grant Funding Agencies Employees - c.
+4.4.19 Notification to Grant Funding Agencies Employees i.
 If an employee serves as the Principal Investigator (PI) or co-PI on a grant sponsored by a governmental entity that requires the University to report any finding/determination that a PI or co-PI has been found to have violated this policy, the University must report such finding(s) to the funding agency in accordance with grant requirements.